All Products

 value: tag1=v1

-After a tag is added, the tag is automatically appended to the log data that is collected from the container.
-The value of mytag1 can contain only lowercase letters, digits, and hyphens (-).
+The tag is appended to logs collected from this container.
+The tag key (mytag1 in this case) can contain only lowercase letters, digits, and hyphens (-).

 Environment variable-based LoongCollector configuration supports various parameters.
 You can use environment variables to configure advanced settings to meet your log collection requirements.